minprog/pyprog/tentamen/oefen_bg/index.md

 #### Requirements:

-1. **Basic Queue Operations**:

-    Your `RideQueue` class should support the following standard queue operations:
+Your `RideQueue` class should start with the following standard queue operations:

 - `enqueue(item)` – Adds a new ride request to the queue.
 - `dequeue()` – Removes and returns the ride request that has been in the queue the longest.
 - `is_empty()` – Returns `True` if the queue is empty, `False` otherwise.
 - `peek()` – Returns the ride request that is next in line without removing it from the queue.

-2.  **Enhanced Features**:
+Then paste the example code from below into your program.
+Start testing and then also implement the following features for the class:

 To meet the needs of the ride-hailing application, your queue must provide the following custom behaviors:

 - **VIP Ride Requests**:
     Sometimes, the system receives VIP ride requests that must be prioritized.
 When a VIP ride request is added to the queue using `enqueue_vip(item)`, it should be placed at the front of the queue, before any regular ride requests.

 - **Cancel a Ride Request**:
     Ride requests can be canceled before they are dispatched.
 Implement a method `cancel_request(item)` that removes a specific ride request from the queue (either regular or VIP).
 The method should return `True` if the request was found and canceled, and `False` otherwise.

 - **Waiting Time Calculation**:
     Implement a method `waiting_time(position)` that returns the number of ride requests a customer has to wait through before their request is dispatched.
 This will depend on their position in the queue (the first ride in the queue has a waiting time of 0).

 - **Limit Queue Size**:
     The queue has a maximum capacity, and once full, new requests cannot be added unless space becomes available (via a dequeue or cancellation).
-Implement a constructor parameter `max_size` that allows the user to set the maximum size of the queue.
-If the queue is full, `enqueue` should raise an exception or return an error message.
+Implement a parameter for the initializer called `max_size` that allows the user to set the maximum size of the queue.
+If the queue is full, `enqueue` should return False, else True.

 #### Class Definition:

+Ride requests are represented as simple strings like "Ride1", "VIP_Ride1".

-You are required to implement the class `RideQueue` with the following methods:
+Class `RideQueue` should have the following methods:

 - `__init__(self, max_size)`
 - `enqueue(self, item)`